WJSoftware/wj-config/README.md

 > Since **v1.0.0**

-Before version 2, a property was a leaf object subject to conversion to a URL building function if it had a parent (defined by the presence of the `host` or `rootPath` properties) up in the hierarchy, its value was not an object and its name did not start with an underscore (_) or was one of the reserved property names.
+Before version 2, a property was a leaf property subject to conversion to a URL building function if it had a parent (defined by the presence of the `host` or `rootPath` properties) up in the hierarchy and its name did not start with an underscore (_) or was one of the reserved property names.

 > Since **v2.0.0**

-Now from version 2 onwards, the definition of a leaf property also requires that the value be of type `string`.
+Now from version 2 onwards, the definition of a leaf property subject to function conversion also requires that the value be of type `string`.
 This allows for non-string configuration values down the URL hierarchy for things like timeouts.
 Now you could do:

 ```json
 {